artemiy-dmitriev/calmly/docs/source/configuration.rst

     general:
       factory_module: "my_factories.py"  # User-defined Python or pickle file containing the factory functions
       env_settings: "env_settings.yaml" # Environment settings (can also be a nested dictionary)
-      norm_observations: true # Use VecNormalize to normalize the observations
+      norm_observations: false # Use VecNormalize to normalize the observations
       norm_rewards: true # Use VecNormalize to normalize the rewards

     # Heuristic dataset generation